Last Minute Elf Ideas

 And he loved it.
 Creative and funny elf ideas don’t have to mean it’s complicated and time consuming.
 This is one of our household’s favorite Christmas traditions.
 Now that my boys are teens, yes, we are still doing Elf ideas.
 Hey, we’re busy, right?
 How many times are we in bed and think “I forgot to move the Elf!”

 Click here to Add Disabilities to your Elf on the Shelf

 And let’s be honest, most of the complex vignettes that you see on social media are NOT for kids.
 That’s adults having fun and trying to outdo other adults.
 I just don’t have the time or the energy for that.
 Most of my elf on the shelf ideas are last minute, since it happens late at night or early in the morning.

 The key to this is simple.
 Talk about it.
 Yep, that’s it.
 Engage your kids in a conversation every morning when they find their Elf.
 “Why do you think he decided to go there?
 What do you think he’s looking for in the fridge?
 Do you think he eats his Cheerios with bananas?”

 I followed the lead that my second grader was putting out there…and now we have simple ideas, but they are fun and memorable.
 You can also find Elves with different skin tones to make it more personal for your child.

 So here you go, dozens of super easy, creative and funny ideas for your Elf.
-These are all based on basic household items that you probably have around the house.
+When I say “no props!”
+I mean they don’t require any special purchases.
+Most of us have some version of these household items that you can use.
 No special purchases or set up necessary.
-I’ve done most of these with my kids.
+And, yes, I’ve done most of these with my kids.